-Companies are struggling with how to cost effectively extend Wi-Fi coverage to parts of their work areas that are typically hard to reach, like warehouses and yards.
-Network connected devices like scanners or tablets can increase employee efficiency and reduce inventory errors, but most warehouses and yards are full of metal which creates interference and reduces Wi-Fi system reliability.
-Nothing is more frustrating that losing connectivity and data in the middle of fulfilling a 100-line order.
+Companies are struggling with how to cost-effectively extend Wi-Fi coverage to parts of their work areas that are typically hard to reach, like warehouses and yards.
+Network connected devices like scanners or tablets can increase employee efficiency and reduce inventory errors, but most warehouses and yards are full of metal, which creates interference and reduces Wi-Fi system reliability.
+Nothing is more frustrating than losing connectivity and data in the middle of fulfilling a 100-line order.

 Mesh Wi-Fi has been used by the military for years to extend wireless networks without having to run ethernet cables.
 Mesh access points communicate via Wi-Fi at speeds that can keep up with wired options and tie all your networked devices together.
 Each access point only requires power and work best if there is line-of-sight to another mesh device.

 Up until recently, Mesh devices were expensive and not widely available.
 Thankfully, Cisco, TP-Link, Ubiquiti, Dlink, Google, Asus, Rukus, and Juniper now make affordable, industrial grade mesh Wi-Fi access points.
 Here is a good article to get you started on what each brand offers.